dgbowl/tomato/docs/source/installation.rst

     cd tomato
     pytest -vv

-As the test suite only uses the :mod:`tomato.drivers.example_counter` driver, the tests should work on all platforms.
+As the test suite only uses the :mod:`tomato_example_counter` and :mod:`tomato_psutil` drivers, the tests should work on all platforms.